halilradogoshi/Matlab-LinearEquations/README.md

 # Matlab - Linear Equations
 Pragmatic examples on how to solve simultaneous linear equations with Matlab.
 The project includes methods for graphical, symbolic and numeric solutions to simultaneous linear equations.

-The user will have to input six constants (a1,b1,a2,b2,c1,c2) for the simulatneous linear equation:
+The user will have to input six constants (a1,b1,a2,b2,c1,c2) for the simulatneous linear equations:

 **a1x + b1y = c1
 a2x + b2y = c2**